ItotiaHarrison/Bank-Of-Flatiron/README.md

 ## Criteria

 We’ll be evaluating your code based on the following criteria:
-- **React Components:** Does the app resaonably separate responsibilities into components and a have a component hierarchy?
+- **React Components:** Does the app reasonably separate responsibilities into components and a have a component hierarchy?
 - **Props:** Does the app have at least one presentational component that receives props?
 Does the app pass props down from a higher-level component to a lower one?
 Does the app make use of passing a functional prop?
-- **State:** Does the app have a search input that respond to changes and calls this.setState?
+- **State:** Does the app have a search input that responds to changes and calls this.setState?
 - **Lifecycle Methods & API:** Does the app make an AJAX request to the API and return data?
 Does it set the state of the component within the app with that data within a lifecycle method?
 - **Feature:** Does the app filter the list of transactions?
 - Does the app follow best practices regarding state and component composition?